–The Crisis on Infinite Earths #2

 –REFERENCE: In Batman #413.
 Bruce donates a ton of money to bring the famous Masahiko Tahara exhibit to the Gotham Metropolitan Museum.
 The exhibit, which will go on display in a week or so, features weapons and clothing from feudal Japan.

 –REFERENCE: In Secret Origins Vol. 2 #23.
 Thirty people die in a fiery midtown explosion as Batman fights Killer Croc and wrestles him back toward Arkham Asylum.
 This incident leads directly into Swamp Thing Vol. 2 #66.

 This is another great issue, but then, most late 80s Swamp Thing issues are.
 Rick Vietch’s amazing panels (written and penciled) depicting the loonies in Arkham are second to none.
 We see the Joker laughing in tears while he reads Kant, Clayface III in bed with his beloved mannequin, and Floronic Man in his cell being harassed by John Constantine!
 I won’t get into the details of the Swamp Thing/Floronic Man storyline, but there is a great scene where Constantine is being interrogated by a doctor and Batman crashes through a window with Killer Croc in tow.

 The return of the Crime Doctor, Matthew Thorne, is foiled by the Dynamic Duo.

-A martial-arts expert and a curator team-up to rob a samurai exhibit at the museum!
+The feudal Japan exhibit comes to the Gotham Metropolitan Museum!
+The Caped Crusader patrols!
 Jason and Alfred team-up to do Jason’s homework!
+A martial-arts expert and a curator team-up to rob the museum exhibit!
 Batman and Robin team-up to stop the thievery!
 Jason gets really into the whole samurai thing and wears a weird black leotard and Japanese mask instead of his Robin outfit for this case.

 –Dr. Fate #3